Callistus25/Project-5-Client-Server-Architecture-with-MySQL/Project.md

 ```
 ![alt](./Images/Install%20Mysql%20on%20client.JPG)

 - Need to use mysql server's local IP address to connect from mysql client but need to configure the connection port.
-MySQL server uses TCP port 3306 by default, so you will have to open it by creating a new entry in ‘Inbound rules’ in ‘mysql server’ Security Groups.
+MySQL server uses TCP port 3306 by default, have to open it by creating a new entry in ‘Inbound rules’ in ‘mysql server’ Security Groups.
 For extra security, do not allow all IP addresses to reach your ‘mysql server’ – allow access only to the specific local IP address of your ‘mysql client’.

 ![alt](./Images/Sql%20Secuorty%20group%20port%20addition.JPG)

-- You might need to configure MySQL server to allow connections from remote hosts.
+- You might need to configure mySQL server to allow connections from remote hosts.
 ```
 sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf
 ```